Book Reviews for GMAT Reading Comprehension

 • A discovery or scientific phenomenon is explained.

-(Note: These patterns are described at much greater length in a chapter of my book, The GMAT Verbal Bible.)
+(Note: These patterns are described at much greater length in a chapter of my book, Total GMAT Verbal.)

 You’ll consistently find reading material that follows those patterns (without requiring too much of your time!) in the book review section of a newspaper or serious magazine such as The New Yorker or The New York Review of Books.